 It also didn’t work like in other Android apps.
 Once you tapped on an item, the bottom bar disappeared and you went one level deeper.
 See the profile page below for an example:

-I made paper sketches to iterate through many of my ideas and discussed the pros and cons with the team.
+We made paper sketches to iterate through many of my ideas and discussed the pros and cons with the team.

-When we had a good enough concept on paper, I built it in the prototype to find out what our users thought about it.
+When we had a good enough concept on paper, we built it in the prototype to find out what our users thought about it.
 After a couple of iterations, Xeropan’s new navigation was born.

 As the Android Guidelines say: “Android users expect your app to look and behave in a way that’s consistent with the platform.”